SmithsonianWorkshops/HydraResources/ipyrad.md

 These are instructions for running the [ipyrad "Introductory tutorial"](https://ipyrad.readthedocs.io/en/latest/tutorial_intro_cli.html) on Hydra.
 The tutorial goes through the ipyrad workflow using a small simulated dataset.

-We recommend referring to the [ipyrad "Introductory tutorial"](https://ipyrad.readthedocs.io/en/latest/tutorial_intro_cli.html) for additional details on each step.
-The focus of this  material is to show examples of running the ipyrad steps on Hydra which can be used as a template for submitting job files to the cluster for your analyses.
+This tutorial is meant to work in conjunction with the [ipyrad "Introductory tutorial"](https://ipyrad.readthedocs.io/en/latest/tutorial_intro_cli.html) which provides additional details for each step.
+The focus of this  material is to show examples of running the steps on Hydra.
+What is shown here can be used as a template for submitting job files to the cluster for your analyses.

 ## [Getting the data](https://ipyrad.readthedocs.io/en/latest/tutorial_intro_cli.html#getting-the-data)